obsidian-tasks-group/obsidian-tasks/docs/Advanced/Styling.md

 <!-- NEW_TASK_FIELD_EDIT_REQUIRED -->
 A **date attribute** represents a due, created, start, scheduled or done date in a format relative to the current date.
-The date attributes are `data-task-due`, `data-task-created`, `data-task-start`, `data-task-scheduled` and `data-task-done` and are populated with a relative expression that denotes the number of days this field represents compared to today:
+The date attributes are `data-task-due`, `data-task-created`, `data-task-start`, `data-task-scheduled`, `data-task-cancelled` and `data-task-done` and are populated with a relative expression that denotes the number of days this field represents compared to today:

 - `data-task-due="today"` (or `data-task-start="today"`, `data-task-start="today"` etc) represents today.
 - `data-task-due="future-1d"` (or `data-task-start="future-1d"`) represents 1 day in the future, i.e. tomorrow.